 Whenever Instagram is not such a curated highlight reel of filtered, close-to-perfect-looking images, it's so refreshing.
 Recently, an "acne positivity" wave has been taking over Instagram, and celebs, including Lena Dunham, Lorde, Cameron Diaz, Keira Knightley, Emma Stone, and Kendall Jenner, have been open and honest about their personal struggles with their skin, proving that despite the glamorous red carpet images, they're just like us and the 60 million people in the U.S. who deal with acne.

-The latest celeb to showcase skin realness on social media is Riverdale actress Lili Reinhart who took to IG Stories on Friday, April 6, to show off her "Tinder profile," which is a selfie of her smiling and showcasing her spot-treating her pimples with the caption, "Tinder profile: Hi I'm Lili.
+Last month, Riverdale actress Lili Reinhart took to IG Stories on Friday, April 6, to show off her "Tinder profile," which is a selfie of her smiling and showcasing her spot-treating her pimples with the caption, "Tinder profile: Hi I'm Lili.
 I'm 21, a Virgo, Cali-girl, and I have cystic acne.
 Hmu."

 This isn't the first time Reinhart has been candid about her skin.
 In an exclusive interview with Byrdie, she shared her experience with cystic acne: "I still struggle with cystic acne, so I'm the same way in the sense that when I'm watching myself on screen, I'm like, wow, my skin looks good," says Reinhart.
 "In person, and I hope this might help readers feel a little bit better about themselves, my skin doesn't look as great or as perfect as it does on the show.
 It's lighting, it's smoke and mirrors, and the show's head makeup artist, Erin McKenzie, is really amazing—she's the reason my skin looks like that."